pikepdf/pikepdf/docs/installation.rst

 Use ``pip install --user pikepdf`` to install the package for the current user only.
 Use ``pip install pikepdf`` to install to a virtual environment.

-This command installs manylinux2010 binary wheels.
-If you have an older version of ``pip``, such as the one that ships with Ubuntu 18.04, this command will attempt to compile the project.
+**Linux users:** If you have an older version of ``pip``, such as the one that ships with Ubuntu 18.04, this command will attempt to compile the project instead of installing the week.
 If you want to get the binary wheel, upgrade ``pip`` with:

 .. code-block:: bash